There are so many ways to learn about Bowdoin. One way is to see it for yourself.

 An interview is not required as part of the application process to Bowdoin, but if you're in town, you might as well introduce yourself.
-Learn more about how interviews factor into our admissions process.
+Learn more about personal interviews offered at Bowdoin.

 If you are visiting campus and are looking for lunch options, join a group of current students who are eager to welcome you.
 Enjoy lunch on us!

 Overnight visits are available for high school seniors and from mid-September to mid-December.